How to build a professional development plan for teachers

 How does a SMART goal compare to a typical goal?
 Rather than setting a goal to “improve my teaching skills,” a teacher could set a SMART goal like: “I will intentionally plan and deliver 4-step mini-lessons during whole-class comprehension instruction in order to demonstrate 80% mastery of this best practice by the end of the school year.”

-This professional development plan for teachers example contains a SMART goal that is specific to a teaching practice and content area—delivering dynamic mini-lessons in reading comprehension.
+This professional development plan example contains a SMART goal that is specific to a teaching practice and content area—delivering dynamic mini-lessons in reading comprehension.

 It references a benchmark of 80% mastery that is measurable by assessing the number of times it was documented in teacher lesson plans.